Vietnam Veterans Against the War: Founding

 Also in 1967, the VVAW bought an advertisement in The New York Times,' titled "Viet-Nam Veterans Speak Out".
 It featured the signatures of 65 veterans.
 According to Barry, it "shook up [Secretary of Defense] McNamara, who had the signers investigated by the FBI," it "was read into the Congressional Record," and it "spawned similar ads in newspapers across the country," as well as attracting new VVAW members.
 The 1967 advertisement declared:We believe that the conflict in which the United States is engaged in Vietnam is wrong, unjustifiable and contrary to the principles on which this country was founded.
 We join the dissent of the millions of Americans against this war.
 We support our buddies still in Vietnam.
 We want them home alive.
 We want them home now.
 We want to prevent any other young men from being sent to Vietnam.
 We want to end the war now.
 We believe this is the highest form of patriotism.Beginning in 1968, the VVAW protestors would specifically wear military uniforms while denouncing the war.
 In 1997, Barry stated, "You can imagine the effect this had upon cops and lots of other people.
 Holy shit!
 These people are for real—a whole bunch of medals".

 Despite its rapid foundation and initial growth, the organization's trajectory was difficult to maintain.
 This was in part due to the November 1968 election of Richard Nixon, whose presidency "created a discouraging atmosphere for dissent that lasted through most of 1969".

 According to VVAW, its founders organized discussions for veterans on readjustment issues in 1970.
 This was a predecessor to readjustment counselling at modern Vet Centers.
 The group helped draft legislation for education and job programs, and assisted veterans with post-war health care through the United States Department of Veterans Affairs (VA) hospital system, including assisting victims of Agent Orange and other chemical agents.
 The VVAW advocated amnesty for war resisters.

 Its insignia was designed by Barry, the first president of the organization.
-Barry appropriated the military insignia of the Military Assistance Command Vietnam, replacing its sword with a helmet and gun.
+Barry appropriated the military insignia of the Military Assistance Command Vietnam, replacing its sword with a helmet and inverted gun.
 In so doing, Barry "transform[ed] war symbols into peace symbols" similarly to the Veterans for Peace and Donald Duncan.

 Its creation coincided with the popularization of the G.I.
 Underground Press, wherein military personnel circulated publications satirizing and condemning the war.